cato-a/CoDaM_MiscMod/README.md

 !runover <num>                        Run over a player.
 32 !squash <num>                         Squash a player.
 33 !rape <num>                           Rape a player.
-34 !toilet <num>                         Turn player into a toilet.
+34 !toilet <num>                         Turn a player into a toilet.
 35

 !explode <num>                        Explode a player.
 36 !force <axis|allies|spectator> <num|all> (...)
 Force players to team.
 37